wp-sigmadevs/easy-demo-importer/readme.txt

 == Changelog ==

+= 1.1.0 (18-February-2023) =
+* Feature: Added support for importing Slider Revolution Sliders.
+* Feature: Introduced tabbed categories in the demo import interface.
+* Feature: Implemented a search functionality for quicker access to specific demos.
+* Add: Included step titles in the demo import process.
+* Add: Enhanced the import modal intro step with an additional paragraph.
+* Fix: Addressed import modal compatibility issues with high-resolution devices.
+* Fix: Resolved Elementor taxonomy data mapping issues for repeater controls.
+* Fix: Improved functionality of the required plugin update feature.
+* Tweak: Conducted code refactoring to optimize performance and maintainability.
+* Update: Added/renamed various action and filter hooks for enhanced customization.
+* Update: Included 'PHP Max Input Time' parameter in the System Status Screen for better diagnostics.

 = 1.0.2 (10-December-2023) =
-* Fix: Product attributes import issue.
-* Add: Required plugin update feature.
+* Feature: Added a feature to update required plugins if available.
+* Fix: Resolved an issue with importing product attributes.
-* Update: Elementor taxonomy data mapping for multiple and repeater controls.
+* Update: Elementor taxonomy data mapping for improved compatibility with multiple and repeater controls.

 = 1.0.1 (26-November-2023) =
-* Fix: PHP 7.4 compatibility issue.
+* Fix: Resolved compatibility issues with PHP 7.4.

 = 1.0.0 =
 * Initial release